freedom-netshoes/front-end-recruitment/README.md

 # Front end Recruitment Test

+## Why components/services as folder structure?
+I believe that a component should be self-contained, each component, scene or service (a feature) must have everything it needs to work on its own, such as its own styles, images, translations, set of actions as well as unit tests.
+I learned that this pattern help my projects to be both scalable and reusable.

 #### Features
 - Add and remove products from the floating cart
 - Sort products by highest to lowest and lowest to highest price